Br0kenSilos/trilium-instance-name-on-browser-tab/README.md

 ## Support

 This project is provided as-is.
-You’re welcome to open GitHub issues for bugs or suggestions.
+You’re welcome to open GitHub issues for bugs or suggestions but you might be on your own.
 Pull requests are welcome.

 ---